 Clone the UMA repo.
 Start in the top-level directory in this repository,

-- Install the latest stable version of Node.js and Yarn is installed along with it.
+- Install version 12.x of Node.js and Yarn is installed along with it.

 - Run the following in the root of the repo to install all packages from the UMA mono repo: